What is glaucoma?

 What causes glaucoma?

-of an eye tumor.
-Some medicines (corticosteroids) that are used to treat other diseases
+Some people get glaucoma after an eye injury or after eye surgery.
+Some medicines (corticosteroids) that are used to treat other diseases may also cause glaucoma.

 What are the symptoms?